isomerpages/mti-osir/_resources/Other Legislation/Sectoral Legislation with O&C provisions.md

 <td>5</td>
 <td>
 <p><strong>Insurance Act 1966</strong></p>
-The Insurance Act 1966 regulates insurance business in Singaore, insurers, insurance intermediaries and related institutions.
+The Insurance Act 1966 regulates insurance businesses in Singapore, insurers, insurance intermediaries and related institutions.
-<p>Approval will be required for substantital shareholders and controllers of licensed insurers incoproated in Singapore and for controllers of registered insurance brokers.
-Approval will also be required for any agreement or arragenement to act together with any person with respoect to theoir interests in voting shares in a licsned insurer incorporated in Singapore.</p>
+<p>Approval will be required for substantial shareholders and controllers of licensed insurers incorporated in Singapore and for controllers of registered insurance brokers.
+Approval will also be required for any agreement or arrangement to act together with any person with respect to their interests in voting shares in a licensed insurer incorporated in Singapore.</p>
 </td>
 <td>
 <p>Agency in charge: Monetary Authority of Singapore (MAS)</p>